All Episodes

 We'll get there.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We got a great Hannity tonight, the attorney general admitting, yeah, the Trump campaign was spied on.
+We got a great Hannity tonight, the Attorney General admitting, yeah, the Trump campaign was spied on.

 That means the media, Democrats, they all lied to you.